Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 "Okay...just like we were practicing earlier," and [the song](https://youtu.be/uTnspbSjKVc) began again as he addressed the other two groups.
-"I'll cue your groups to come in---remember, this is called a 'round', meaning you'll all be singing different parts of the same song at the same time, and here we go, with me...."
+"I'll cue your groups to come in-remember, this is called a 'round', meaning you'll all be singing different parts of the same song at the same time, and here we go, with me...."
 He nodded to the youngest cubs, and they began to sing, hesitantly pronouncing the unfamiliar words and then gaining more